LaunchCodeEducation/web-fundamentals/tutorials/hello-flask/README.md

 ### Founding your project and installing software

-First make a directory for your project, and cd (change directory) into it:
+Navigate to your `lc101` directory, make a directory for your project, and `cd` (change directory) into it:

 ```
 $ mkdir hello-flask